Pouf: Care

+The best and most expensive fat for pomade was pork lard, due to its mild odour.
+A recipe for a pomatum from The Toilet of Flora (1779) consisted of mutton fat and pig's lard with essence of lemon and clove oil, to be kept in a jar.
+Clove oil acts as natural flea and tick repellent.

+When sleeping, women would add two or three pillows to keep their head upright and protect the hair.
+Great care was taken to duck when entering doorways and carriages, for the same reason.
+Women had to bend double to ride in their coaches, due to the immense height of the hair-dress.

 Women at court found it hard to keep up with the ever-changing fashion of hair.
 In order to keep these hairstyles from ruin, women would wear 'calash', a type of large carriage wheel-like bonnet, structured with boning, that accordioned open, which protected it from wind, dirt and rain.

-When sleeping they would add two or three pillows to keep their head upright and protect the hair.
-Great care was taken to duck when entering doorways and carriages, for the same reason.

-Women had to bend double to ride in their coaches, due to the immense height of the hair-dress.

 Cost

-Wealthier women may have had their hair done more often than this due to the cost of the technique and materials; Marie Antoinette at one time was said to have a different hairstyle every day, which were designed by her dressmaker Rose Bertin and her favourite coiffeur Léonard Autié.
+Wealthier women may have had their hair done more often due to the cost of the technique and materials; Marie Antoinette at one time was said to have a different hairstyle every day, designed by her dressmaker Rose Bertin and her favourite coiffeur Léonard Autié.

-Countess Goyon de Matignon, known as Madame de Matignon, gave hairdresser Le sieur Beaulard 24 000 livres a year for styling her hair in a different way every day of the year.
+Countess Goyon de Matignon, known as Madame de Matignon, gave hairdresser Le sieur Beaulard 24,000 livres a year for styling her hair in a different way every day of the year.

-Duchess de Chartres ordered one batch of plumes from Genoa at a price of 50 000 livres.
-A chignon wig made to the opera singer Antoinette Saint-Huberty (Saint-Huberti) cost 232 livres.
+The Duchess de Chartres ordered one batch of plumes from Genoa at a price of 50,000 livres.
+A chignon wig made for the opera singer Antoinette Saint-Huberty (Saint-Huberti) cost 232 livres.

 In 1781 a wedding coiffure cost 48 livres, a hairstyle for the day after the wedding 24 livres, and a hairstyle for the following days 6 livres.

-In popular culture

-There was a brief revival of the pouf in the form of the 1960s Beehive hairstyle.

-Today the influence of the pouf can be seen in wedding, prom, formal and commercial hairstyles where larger, teased hair has come into fashion.
-A recent product on the market called Bumpits has been seen, which is meant to partially shape the hair and give it lift by means of a plastic base.

-Television personality Nicole "Snooki" Polizzi sported a pouf in 2009 in the first season of Jersey Shore.
-The film Marie Antoinette in 2006 by Sophie Coppola also saw a modern adaption to the pouf hairstyle as well as in the film The Duchess in 2008; both movies portrayed a pouf decorated with plumes of feathers.
-Amy Winehouse was famed until 2011 for her "Beehive" pouf hairstyle, with other singers such as British artist Adele also following the trend.